Skip to content

 8. Security of Processing

-The Data Processor is obligated to implement appropriate technical and organizational measures to secure a level of safety commensurate with the risk.
+The Data Processor is obligated to implement appropriate technical and organizational measures to secure a level of security appropriate to the risk.
 These measures should be aligned with the current state of technology, the cost of implementation, and the type, scope, and purpose of processing, in addition to the risk and severity it poses to the rights and freedoms of natural persons.
 At a minimum, the Data Processor must adhere to the following principles and measures:

-- Security Incident Reporting: If Dune becomes aware of a security incident leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data, Dune will notify impacted customers without undue delay and in accordance with its contractual obligations and commitments in this DPA.
+5. Security Incident Reporting: If Dune becomes aware of a security incident leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to personal data, Dune will notify impacted customers without undue delay and in accordance with its contractual obligations and commitments in this DPA.

 The Data Processor is required to document these risk assessments and security measures, and make them available to the Data Controller upon request.
 This also includes allowing for audits as agreed between the Parties, as per section 12 of this DPA.